Make Git Bash on Windows a better terminal

 Note:

-> Aliases for quick navigation work only for those folders that you have add their jump command aliases.
+~/.bashrcautomatically in the next time you open Git bash, you can put content~/.bash_profileinstead of~/.bahsrcor create~/.bash_profilewith below content to make it reads~/.bashrc.> if [ -f ~/.bashrc ]; then . ~/.bashrc; fi > ``` > **More about quick navigation** > > --- > > Aliases for quick navigation work only for those folders that you have add their jump command aliases.
 [Quick navigation your file system](/tools/cmd/tools-to-quickly-navigate-your-filesystem/) also mentions an automation tool named [AutoJump](https://github.com/wting/autojump) that works for all directories, and a super cool tool named Listary for Windows.
+With this method you can add any alias for a long command, like ```shell $ echo "alias fnf='find . -type f -name'" >> ~/.bashrc

 Use aliases to automate your project work: